dsidirop/CerniesWonderfulFunctions/readme.txt

 For example, the following macro command:
 /script NomFood('Conjured Sparkling Water')

+- hasClearcastProc()
+Function to determine if the player currently has a clearcasting proc active.
+Returns true or false.

+Useful for Mage, Shaman or Druid with a clearcasting talent.

+/script if hasClearcastProc() then CastSpellByName("Arcane Missiles") else CastSpellByName("Arcane Missiles(Rank 1)") end;

 - MageDPM(spell1, spell2)
 Useful for Mage, Shaman or Druid with a clearcasting talent.
 Casts spell2 until a clearcast proc occurs then stops casting and casts spell1.
 A mage for instance, could switch between rank 1 and max rank Arcane Missiles for getting the most damage once OOM.